johncoffee/truffle-baby-steps/README.md

   2. Install the dependencies
     See [Installing](#Installing)
   3. Create a new contract and unit tests
     a.
-Either do it manually by adding eg. `contracts/01_HelloWorld.sol` and `test/01_HelloWorld.test.js`
+Add `contracts/HelloWorld.sol` and `test/HelloWorld.test.ts`
     b.
-Or use my convenient tool eg. `node tools/gen.js 01_HelloWorld`
+Use my convenient tool eg. `node tools/gen.js HelloWorld`
   4. Run it!
 See [The development loop](#The development loop)

 ## The development loop

-Start a local blockchain using Ganache `npm run ganache` (short for `node node_modules/ganache-cli/build/cli.node.js`)
+Start a local blockchain using Ganache `npm run ganache`

 When you have added new/changed tests:
-  1. Enter the `/ethereum` folder
-  2. `truffle compile` to see if the Solidity compiles
-    a.
-Pro tip: Set up WebStorm to watch the files and execute `truffle compile` on file changes
-  3. Make sure the typescript compiles `typechain --target=truffle --outDir=./build "build/contracts/**/*.json"`
-  4. `truffle migrate --reset` to deploy contracts
+  0. Try entering `ethereum/` and run `npx truffle` to see Truffles help menu appear
+  0. Write a new smart contract, place it in `ethereum/contracts`.
+Add a migration script in `migrations/` if the contract has constructor arguments
+  1. Run `npx truffle compile` to compile the solidity (in the `ethereum/` folder)
+  2. Only when the solidity compiles, you can build TypeScript interfaces for the contracts to be used in unit tests: `npm run type-contracts`
+  3. Write unit tests in TypeScript, have you editor compile it or run `npm run compile-tests` manually
-  5. `truffle test` to run the tests
+  4. Run `npx truffle test` to run Truffle unit tests (in the `ethereum/` folder)

-After the contracts has been deployed you just need to write more javascript tests, and run `truffle test`

 ## Installing

   1. We need to install NodeJS and NPM
-  2. Install `truffle` globally
-      a.
-Run `npm i -g truffle`

-It worked last time with truffle 4.1.14 and node 8.11.3 npm 5.6.0, typescript 3.0.3
+  2. Install the dependencies with `npm install` (no global dependencies required)

 # Dogma